 - Grown using environmentally sound, sustainable farming methods

-On our farm, our cattle are raised to many organic standards, but we aren’t certified to receive that label.
+At Clover Meadows Beef, we raise our cattle to many organic standards, but we aren’t certified for that label.

 A hormone is a natural or synthetic product that affects cell activity.
 You’ll often see products in the grocery store labeled “no added growth hormones.”
 We do not use any added hormones at Clover Meadows Beef.

-Farming that’s considered sustainable means it’s good for the environment and good for the community.
-Sustainable farming looks long term and uses practices that won’t compromise the future of the land or animals, uses natural resources responsibly, and monitors and evaluates every activity so that farming practices are constantly improving.
+Farming that’s is good for the environment and good for the community is Sustainable Farming.
+It looks long term and uses practices that won’t compromise the future of the land or animals, uses natural resources responsibly, and monitors and evaluates every activity so that farming practices are constantly improving.